-Sugababes Make A Comeback & Social Media Are Excited
+Sugababes Make A Comeback & Social Media Fans Are Excited

 The original Sugababes, Mutya Buena, Keisha Buchanan, and Siobhan Donaghy, have made another comeback and it seems to be what a lot of pop music fans on social media are talking about.

-Their latest single, “Flowers,” is a cover of Sweet Female Attitudes classic hit and is a part of DJ Spoony’s Garage Classical album which consists of artists covering classic garage songs.
+Their latest single, “Flowers,” is a cover of Sweet Female Attitude’s classic hit and is a part of DJ Spoony’s Garage Classical album, which consists of artists covering classic garage songs.

-The album was released today and one cover that is getting a lot of talk is the Sugababes track.
+The album was released today.
+Sugababes’ track is getting a lot of talk so far.

 “Like do you all understand THE SUGABABES are back!!!
 Like T H E SUGABABES.
-OMG I NEED TO SIT DOWN,” one user tweeted passionately.
+OMG I NEED TO SIT DOWN,” one user tweeted.

 “The original Sugababes line up.
 Mutya, Keisha, and Siobhan.
-Best line up,” another shared.
+Best line up,” another fan shared.

 “The original Sugababes is back and 10-year-old-me is screaming with happiness,” a fourth fan shared on Twitter.

-Since the release of the new track, the group shared on their Instagram account that they are preparing for 2020 implying there will be much more from them next year.
+Since the release of the new track, the group shared on their Instagram account that they are preparing for 2020.

 “We are so happy to finally be able to give a little something to our amazing supporters whilst we prepare for 2020,” they wrote.

-Other tracks on DJ Spoony’s album include collaborations with Emeli Sande, Gabrielle, and “Not Fair” hitmaker Lily Allen, who covered Shanks & Bigfoot’s “Sweet Like Chocolate,” which The Inquisitr reported.
+Other tracks on DJ Spoony’s album include collaborations with Emeli Sande, Gabrielle, and “Not Fair” hitmaker Lily Allen, who covered Shanks & Bigfoot’s “Sweet Like Chocolate,” as The Inquisitr reported.

 To promote the project, DJ Spoony will perform a show at the iconic Royal Albert Hall in London on October 24.